segabl/pd2-sh-complements/README.md

 - Far Away
   - Basic and Ace skill swapped
+  - Ace
-  - Ace: Steelsight accuracy increase 40% → 75%
+    - Steelsight accuracy increase 40% → 75%

 *While one might want to increase the effective range of shotguns, increased accuracy might not always desireable.*
 *Swapping basic and ace allows for increasing shotgun range without messing with accuracy and buffing the accuracy bonus makes it a more useful pick.*

 - Overkill
+  - Basic
-  - Basic: Duration 20s → 8s
+    - Duration 20s → 8s

 *Overkill's duration is way too long for the strong bonus damage it provides.*
 *Reducing the duration will force players to engage with enemies more.*